 print('exiting loop')

-The for statement is unusual in that it does not provide a loop control variable and hence it cannot be modified by the programmer.
+The for statement does not provide a loop control variable and hence it cannot be modified by the programmer.
 It is possible, however, to alter the loop behavior by creating or deleting the objects that are iterated over.

 When using the for statement to iterate though an iterable object such as a list, there is no way to influence the loop “count” because it’s not exposed.
 The variable a in the example below takes on the value of the first, then the second, then the third member of the list: